 The obvious question in a study of occupational fraud is: What can be done about it?
-Given that our study was based on actual fraud cases that had been investigated, we thought it would be instructional to ask how these frauds were initially detected by the victim organizations.
-Perhaps by studying how the victim organizations had uncovered fraud, we would be able to provide guidance to other organizations on how to tailor their fraud-detection efforts.
-Respondents were given a list of common detection methods and were asked how the frauds they investigated were initially detected.
-As these results show, the frauds in our study were most commonly detected by tip (34.2%).
+Given that the ACFE study was based on actual fraud cases that had been investigated, the researchers thought it would be instructional to ask how these frauds were initially detected by the victim organizations.
+Perhaps by studying how the victim organizations had uncovered fraud, the researchers would be able to provide guidance to other organizations on how to tailor their fraud-detection efforts.
+Respondents were given a list of common detection methods and were asked how the frauds they investigated were detected initially.
+The survey results indicate that the frauds in our study were most commonly detected by tip (39 percent).

-Unfortunately, as shown earlier, the majority of fraud victims did not have established reporting structures in place at the time they were defrauded.
-It is also interesting-and rather disconcerting-to note that accident was the second most common detection method, accounting for over a quarter of the frauds in our survey.
-This certainly seems to support the contention that organizations need to do a better job of actively seeking out fraud.
-(See Exhibit 1.33.)
+Unfortunately, as shown previously, roughly 40 percent of fraud victims did not have established reporting structures in place at the time they were defrauded.
+It is also interesting-and rather disconcerting-to note that accident was the fourth-mostcommon detection method, accounting for more than 5 percent of the fraud cases in the survey while external audits detected less than 4 percent of the reported frauds.
+(See Exhibit 1.20.)